Anunth-R/Fast-Robots/lab_4.md

 ![image](https://github.com/user-attachments/assets/6ad7a34b-11e2-460d-9c29-e15524bce9e0)

 I then hooked the outputs of a motor driver to an oscilloscope and powered them off of a DC power supply.
-I set the power supply to 3.7V and 2A as these settings would adaquately mimick the battery.
-While the motor drivers can theoretically handle more power, 2A should be sufficient for testing.
+I set the power supply to 3.7V with a 2A current limit as these settings would adaquately replicate the battery.
+While the motor drivers can theoretically handle more current, 2A should be sufficient for testing.

 ![osc_setup](https://github.com/user-attachments/assets/706c60a5-a5a0-4560-95d2-65f44f8f668b)

 As shown in the video below, you can see the oscilloscope cycling between both PWM readings indicating that the motor driver is functioning properly.
 I then hooked up the other motor driver to verify that it was also functionng properly.